ShieldOrder/process-layer-doctrine/README.md

 # Process Layer Doctrine

-Reference home for the Process Layer Doctrine (PLD) and its descriptive applications.
+Reference framework for the Process Layer Doctrine (PLD) and its descriptive applications.

 ## Purpose

-PLD defines a set of execution hygiene principles for governance and funding systems.
+PLD defines a set of execution hygiene invariants for governance and funding systems.
 It is mechanism neutral, non-prescriptive, and portable across institutions.

 PLD exists to make decision processes legible, verifiable, and durable under personnel and governance turnover.

 This framework provides reference definitions and process distinctions as used within PLD.
 It does not claim consensus, endorsement, or authority beyond its own internal coherence.

 ## Core Principles